A Simpler and Faster Strongly Polynomial Algorithm for Generalized Flow Maximization: Phase one: finding a feasible solution

-\paragraph{Step 1: Flooded nodes and feasible labels.} Let us call a node $i\in V$ \emph{flooded}, if there exists a flow generating cycle $C\subseteq E$ (that is, $\gamma(C)>1$), along with a path $P\subseteq E$ connecting a node of $C$ to $i$.
-We can use $(C,P)$ to generate arbitrary amounts of excess flow at node $i$; hence arbitrary demand $b_i$ can be met at a flooded node $i$.
-Let $Z\subseteq V$ denote the set of flooded nodes.
-If $t\in Z$, then the maximum flow amount is unbounded; however, this does not guarantee feasibility by itself, since we also need to satisfy demands of nodes in $V\setminus Z$.
+\paragraph{The general case (flow generating cycles allowed).} Let us call a node $i\in V$ \emph{flooded} if there exists a flow generating cycle $C\subseteq E$ (that is, $\gamma(C)>1$), along with a path $P\subseteq E$ connecting a node of $C$ to $i$.
+We can use $C$ and $P$ to generate arbitrary amounts of excess flow at node $i$; hence arbitrary demand $b_i$ can be met at a flooded node $i$.

-Our algorithm starts by identifying the set $Z$.
+We let $\Vg$ denote the set of flooded nodes.
+This set can be efficiently identified as follows.
 A flow generating cycle is a negative cycle with respect to the cost function $c_e=-\log\gamma_e$.
-Hence we can adapt any negative cycle detection subroutine (e.g. \cite[Chapter 5.5]{amo}) to find a negative cycle, or conclude the none exists in $O(nm)$ time.
-We can use a multiplicative adaptation of the cycle detection algorithms to avoid computations with logarithms.
-If a flow generating cycle $C$ is found, then we include all nodes incident to $C$ into $Z$, as well as all other nodes that can be reached on a directed path from $C$.
-We remove every vertex added to $Z$ from $V$, and repeat the same process.
-In $O(n)$ iterations, we correctly identify $Z$; thus $V\setminus Z$ contains no flow generating cycles.
-The output of the final cycle detection algorithm on $V\setminus Z$ provides labels $\mu\in \R_{++}^{V\setminus Z}$, such that $\mu$ is feasible to \eqref{dual} restricted to $V\setminus Z$.
-In particular, one can define
+Hence we can adapt any negative cycle detection subroutine (e.g. \cite[Chapter 5.5]{amo}) to find a negative cycle, or conclude that none exists in $O(nm)$ time.
+We can use a multiplicative adaptation of the negative cycle detection algorithms to avoid computations with logarithms.
+If a flow generating cycle $C$ is found, then we include all nodes incident to $C$ into $\Vg$, as well as all other nodes that are reachable on a directed path from $C$.
+We remove every vertex added to $\Vg$ from $V$, and repeat the same process.
+In $O(n)$ iterations, we correctly identify $\Vg$.